 Especially auspicious items: orchids, narcissus, peach blossoms, chrysanthemums, and little trees bearing oranges or tangerines.

 There will be Chinese opera and lion dancing on the stage as well.

 Around 400,000 people attend this fair!
 Very crowded.

-Where: Grant Avenue, from California Street to Broadway, and Sacramento, Washington, Jackson and Pacific Streets, between Stockton and Kearny.
+Where: Grant Avenue, (California Street to Broadway), and Sacramento, Washington, Jackson and Pacific Streets (Stockton to Kearny).

 This is a fun and colorful street fair.
-Immerse yourself in the sights and sounds of Chinese culture: traditional Chinese music and dancing, acrobats, puppet shows, lion dancing, magic shows, lantern and kite-making, Chinese snacks, etc. Tons of people!
+Surround yourself in a celebration of Chinese culture: traditional Chinese music and dancing, acrobats, puppet shows, lion dancing, magic shows, lantern and kite-making, Chinese snacks, etc. Tons of people!
 (500,000 expected)